 • video call authentication of the customer.

-• Where customers have been referred via a third party or broker, conduct in-house customer identification and verification processes.
+• conduct inhouse customer identification and verification processes where customers have been referred via a third party or broker

 Welfare fraud indicators